fish-shell/fish-shell/doc_src/cmds/string-shorten.rst

 The default ellipsis is ``…``.
 If fish thinks your system is incapable because of your locale, it will use ``...`` instead.

-The return value is 0 if any shortening occured, 1 otherwise.
+The return value is 0 if any shortening occurred, 1 otherwise.

 ..
 END DESCRIPTION